 (a) sufficient evidence of the fact is adduced to raise an issue with respect to it; and

 (b) the contrary is not proved beyond reasonable doubt.

-In the case of joining and declaring accurate information on the Register, this could take into account that the organisation:
+For registrants, this could take into account that the organisation:

 It may be that an organisation is acting in accordance with legal advice, on which they may choose to waive legal professional privilege and share it with the Registrar, but they are not obliged to do so to support their defence.